Jillian Bullock

 However, things didn’t turn out as planned because Jake had a different dream for me.
 He was a big film buff and every Sunday he’d take time off from doing Mafia business to take me to the movies.
 We’d stay until the end and watch the credits roll.
 Jake would always say – “Jill, one day you’re gonna be a director and I’m gonna see your name in lights.”
 At that time, the 70’s, I thought he was crazy because I had never seen a female director, and definitely not a female director of color.

-Unfortunately, Jake died when I was fifteen.
-But before he died, he made me promise that I would achieve his dream.
-I promised.
 In college, LaSalle University, I majored in Communications, which had classes in journalism and film.
-I worked as a reporter at the Wall Street Journal newspaper, while I attended school.
+I worked as a reporter at the

 By this time, Jake’s dream had become my own, and I worked for years to become an award winning filmmaker, who wears the hats of screenwriter, director, producer, actress, and fight choreographer.
 I got that last title because I earned my first black belt in Tae Kwon Do when I was 15.
 My second black belt in Wing Chun, I achieved in my 20’s.
 Today, I train in boxing and Muay Thai.